accessdigital/wilson-project/README.md

-# Wilson Composer Project
+# Wilson Drupal Template

 Wilson is the **Access** in-house installation profile and theme starterkit for Drupal 9+.
 A development kickstarter with a focus on Paragraph-based landing pages.

 Use this project with Composer to generate a Wilson Drupal codebase.
-This is the Wilson equivalent to running `composer create-project drupal/recommended-project`.
+This is the Wilson equivalent of the `drupal/recommended-project` template.

 ## Installation